Ravenbrook/jill/readme.txt

 Many of the advanced acceptances tests have required modification to remove (or change) the use of deprecated features.
-Modified versions can be found in test\mnj\lua\accept-advanced and the test suite can be run with "ant advanced" (there are several failures at the moment).
+Modified versions can be found in test\mnj\lua\accept-advanced and the test suite can be run with "ant advanced-test" (there are several failures at the moment).

 There are the following known bugs in this release: